jshowlay/trenderai2/backups/BACKUP-INFO.md

 - **All build errors have been resolved** and the app runs successfully
 - **Custom Switch component** implemented (no external dependencies)
 - **Complete database schema** with migration and seed system
+- **Hacker News ingestion system** with time bucketing and slug generation
 - **Ready for development and deployment**
-- **Size is normal**: 79KB is perfect for a complete application with database schema
+- **Size is normal**: 83KB is perfect for a complete application with database schema and ingestion system
 - **Complete restoration**: Includes everything needed to rebuild the entire application